 Investigation

-If the case is referred for investigation a trained Investigator will be appointed by the Senior Tutor to try to establish as many undisputed facts about what happened as possible.
+If the case is referred for investigation, a trained Investigator will be appointed by the Senior Tutor to try to establish as many undisputed facts about what happened as possible.
 The investigation will be conducted fairly and objectively.
 The Head of OSCCA is able to help with identification of a suitable external Investigator, if required.

 If the parties are willing, the Investigator will meet separately with both parties and may also meet any witness to the events that are the subject of the complaint.
 The Investigator will then write a report and recommend a course of action.

-Both the complainant and the respondent may wish to be accompanied by a supporter during the investigation, such as their Tutor, member of CUSU, the Students’ Unions’ Advice Service or the JCR/MCR, or a friend.
+Both the Complainant and the Respondent may wish to be accompanied during the investigation by a supporter, such as a Tutor, a member of CUSU, the Students’ Unions’ Advice Service or the JCR/MCR, or a friend.
 Given the nature of the types of complaints that will be considered under the College, rather than the University, procedure, it is unlikely that it will be necessary for either party to bring a legal advisor to any meetings held under the procedure.
 Students would not, however, be prohibited from doing so, and the respondent will be reminded before he or she meets with the investigator that they are entitled to seek independent legal advice.
 If a student wishes to take legal advice, this will be at their own expense.

 In some cases, after discussions with the Investigator, both parties may agree that alternative resolutions should be explored through mediation.
-The University Mediation Service is available for students and may be useful in these cases (see Appendix
+The University Mediation Service is available for students and may be useful in these cases (see Appendix A).

 Consideration of the complaint and possible outcomes